lennylxx/leetcode/README.md

 ============================

-This project aims at solving [LeetCode algorithm problems] with pure C Language using as less library functions as I can, which means except memory management functions and few string functions I will implement everything I need such as tree, stack and hash table.
+This project aims at solving [LeetCode algorithm problems] with pure C Language using as little library functions as I can, which means except memory management functions and few string functions I will implement everything I need such as tree, stack and hash table.